Give your feet a break

 However... like many shoe companies, inov-8 have a tendency to fiddle with the design each year instead of sticking with what works.
 Over the years I feel they dropped the ball further and further with each new version of their shoes, and when they adopted a non-mesh upper material that takes longer to dry, well, that was the final straw.
 Section Hiker Philip Werner felt that inov-8 have wrecked the Terrocs, and I've not replaced mine with the latest versions.

 I read about inov-8 releasing a lighter shoe with a new sole – Tri-C, or triple compound – featuring not one, not two, but three (three!) types of rubber; grippy, hard, and medium.
 The Trailroc 255s promised the best of all worlds: one shoe to rule them all.
 But sadly I found this wasn't to be, and they ended up being more a jack of all trades, master of none.
 Unlike the 295s, which grip like a polar bear's fangs, the smaller lugs of the 255s left me feeling uncomfortably insecure on slippery rock and roots.
 They also have an "anatomic" (read: tight) fit as opposed to the "comfort" fit of the others.
-There is a new version of the Trailroc 255 out now, which seems to share the same non-mesh material as the new 330s.
+The current version of the Trailroc 255 seems to keep the mesh upper, but the sole still seems to be unreliable.
 You can read my comparison review of the three shoes here.

 As for socks, I've tried merino (DeFeet's Wooleator, as recommended by Surka), and while they were (unsurprisingly) a little slow to dry, I found them to be surprisingly cold when wet – unusual for merino, which has a reputation for maintaining warmth.

-I much prefer Bridgedale X-Hale Speed Demon synthetics which are padded where you need padding, a dn thin everywhere else.
+I much prefer Bridgedale Speed Demon synthetics which are padded where you need padding, and thin everywhere else.
 As they are synthetic they're hydrophobic and dry very fast, yet are perfectly warm enough for three-season use, even in chilly Lapland.